Understanding Your International Health Insurance Options

 Add specialized services, surgeries, and multi-day treatments, and the cost for a single health emergency can exceed $100,000 rather quickly.
 Should you be in a medical emergency and need a medevac via helicopter or airplane and you would see a bill that averages over $30,000 just for the ride.
 That single piece of your emergency is at least 10 times more costly than what your international health insurance premiums would have been.

 We mention this because it is important to understand that the cost of not having health insurance is far greater than the cost of having it.
 When it comes to international health insurance, the cost-benefit analysis rises even higher.
-That’s because Global Health Coverage from Insured Nomads has been designed to be both comprehensive and affordable.
-Our plans offer the same great benefits as your domestic health insurance plans but usually at a much lower cost.
+That’s because health insurance from Insured Nomads has been designed to be both comprehensive and affordable.
+Our plans offer the same or stronger benefits as your domestic health insurance plans but at times at a lower cost.

 Germany is one of the most beautiful places on Earth and offers its citizens and visitors some of the most beautiful landscapes to explore and admire.
 Castles here have inspired some of our world’s most fantastic fairy tales.